Skip to main content

 Data protection by design means you must put appropriate technical and organisational measures in place to implement the data protection principles effectively and safeguard people’s rights.

-To do this, you should address each stage of your product’s lifecycle and ask yourself the following questions.
+To do this, you should address each stage of your product’s lifecycle and, where relevant, ask yourself the following questions.

 Planning, research and design of an IoT product